chrismannina/dbdoc/docs/README.md

-# Schema Scribe
+# DBDoc

 An LLM-powered data catalog that automatically generates intelligent schema documentation.

 ## Overview

-Schema Scribe transforms database documentation from a manual chore into an intelligent, automated process.
+DBDoc transforms database documentation from a manual chore into an intelligent, automated process.
 It connects to your databases, analyzes schemas and data patterns, and uses AI to generate comprehensive, business-friendly documentation.

 ## Features